stefanrua/gpucomp/poster.md

 - `libxz`[^libnxz]^,^[^libnxz_git] \
 IBM's POWER9 processors have a hardware accelerator, NX, for `gzip`. `libnxz` is the library for compressing on it. \
 - `nvcomp`[^nvcomp]^,^[^nvcomp_git] \
-Compression library by Nvidia, unfortunately made proprietary in version 2.3.
+Compression library by NVIDIA, unfortunately made proprietary in version 2.3.

 [^bsc]: <https://github.com/IlyaGrebnov/libbsc>